-I'm Southern so that means I like mayonnaise.
+I'm Southern, so that means I like mayonnaise.
 I didn't always like it, but after my first pregnancy, I became a fan and started the condiment on my sandwiches.
-I'm a huge fan of tomato sandwiches with Duke's mayo on wheat bread with a little salt and basil.
+I'm a huge fan of tomato sandwiches with Duke's mayo on wheat bread with some salt and basil.
 It's an acquired taste.

-It's often very difficult to find a pasta salad recipe that does not have mayonnaise as a base, but that is what I wanted to take as a side dish for a Cub Scout kick-off function this month.
-Kids don't really like mayonnaise and many parents don't either these days.
+It's often tough to find a pasta salad recipe that does not have mayonnaise as a base, but that is what I wanted to take as a side dish for a Cub Scout kick-off function this month.
+Kids don't like mayonnaise, and many parents don't either.
 Mayo does add extra calories.

 This no-mayo pasta salad holds up well for outdoor functions.
-I think it's delicious.
-It's a mixture of several different recipes that I combined from my cupboard.
+It's delicious.
+It's a mixture of several recipes I combined from my cupboard.

 Easy No-Mayo Pasta Salad